new_dmc_blog_header.png

-The growth began with C. Maddox & Co., which opened its custom 40,000-square-foot flagship showroom on the second floor during Deesign Days.
-Their showroom represents more than 30 leading home furnishings brands—including Caracole, CR Laine, Hancock & Moore, John-Richard, Made Goods, Modern History, Taracea, Vanguard Furniture, and Wesley Hall Upholstery.
-The showroom for C. Maddox & Co. anchored the new chapter of Dallas Market Center's design expansion.
+The growth began with C. Maddox & Co., which opened its custom 40,000-square-foot flagship showroom on the second floor during Design Days.
+The showroom represented more than 30 leading home furnishings brands—including Caracole, CR Laine, Hancock & Moore, John-Richard, Made Goods, Modern History, Taracea, Vanguard Furniture, and Wesley Hall Upholstery—and anchored the new chapter of Dallas Market Center’s design expansion.

 Relocations and expansions from other design exhibitors will be announced in the future.